-Convenience: today Rails is still convenient, functional and useful, which is relevant to developers.
+Today Rails is still convenient, functional, and useful, which is relevant to developers.
 RoR is convenient due to quick development, convenient and readable syntax, and innumerable built-in solutions (libraries).
-Competitors, though on the rise are likely to fall out of popularity in part due to novelty over practicality.
+Competitors, though on the rise are likely to fall out of Ruby on Rails popularity in part due to novelty over practicality.

-Community: Rails always evolves, which is evident by the size of its active Ruby on Rails community.
+The Rails framework always evolves, which is evident by the size of its active Ruby on Rails community.
 Developers use Q&A platforms like Stack, Overflow, and Dev regularly to discuss problems, as well as share new articles and tricks.

 New versions of Ruby keep getting released with increasing convenience.
 It is expected that the update of Ruby planned for release in 2020 will be groundbreaking.